jolie/docs/basics/dynamic_binding.md

         }
     }]
 ```
+The operation *setMessage* is exploited by the *Chat Registry* to send a message to each participant of the chat.
+Note that such an operation is exhibited in the inputPort of the *user_service.ol* at the user side.

 ## Compatibility of the interfaces
 It is worth noting that, in case of dynamic binding, the interfaces defined in the output port must be compatible with those defined into the  receiving input port.
 The following rules must be respected for stating that there is compatibility between two interfaces: